andrealorenzon/testo_tesi/tesi.md

 $$
 Predicted\ positive\ condition\ rate = \frac{TP+FP}{TP+FP+TN+FN}
 $$
 which identifies the proportion of the total population correctly identified.
-Two other commonly used index is $F1$ score and Matthews correlation coefficient.
-Is this case there is no need of considering a threshold for algorithms that outputs a probability score, instead of the guessed class.
+Two other commonly used index are $F1$ score and Matthews correlation coefficient.
+In this case there is no need to consider a threshold for algorithms that outputs a probability score, instead of the guessed class.

-More informative visualizations of model performances can be given not by indices, but by plots, like Receiver Operating Characteristics and $Precision$ vs $Recall$ plots and associated indexes like Area Unde the Curve (AUC), that deserve a dedicated description in the following sub-chapters.
+More informative visualizations of model performances can be provided not by indices, but by plots, like Receiver Operating Characteristics and $Precision$ vs $Recall$ plots and associated indexes like Area Under the Curve (AUC), that deserve a dedicated description in the following sub-chapters.

 Additional metrics that can be extracted from CM are

 * Cohen's Kappa, that is a measure of how well the classifier performed as compared to how well it would have performed simply by chance.
 We left it out after bibliography reported unreliable results due to high sensitivity to the distribution of the marginal totals [^Flight, 2015]
-* Null Error Rate, that is how often you would have been wrong if you always predicted the majority class.
+* Null Error Rate, that is how often you would have been wrong if you always had predicted the majority class.
 This can be used as a useful baseline metric to compare a classifier against.
-Still, the Accuracy Paradox tells us that sometimes the best classifier will still have an high error rate than the null error rate.
+Still, the Accuracy Paradox tells us that sometimes the best classifier will still have an higher error rate than the null error rate.
 * $F_1$ score.
-Since we will use it in our test suite later, we will dedicate next sub-chapter to its description.
+Since we will use it in our test suite later, we will dedicate the next sub-chapter to its description.
 * $K$ measure, a theoretically grounded measure that relies on a strong axiomatic base.[^Sebastiani, 2015]
 * confusion entropy, a statistical score comparable with Matthews correlation coefficient, treated below.
 * Power's informedness and markedness [^Powers, 2011], a couple of interesting alternative metrics that respectively describe how a binary predictor is informed in relation to the opposite condition, and the probability that the predictor correctly marks a specific condition.
 * Mattew's correlation Coefficient (MCC), exhaustively treated in a following sub-chapter.

-Despite their effectiveness, most of the aforementioned measures does not appear to have achieved such a diffusion in the literature to be considered a solid alternative to MCC and $F_1$ score.
+Despite their effectiveness, most of the aforementioned measures do not appear to have achieved such a diffusion in the literature to be considered a solid alternative to MCC and $F_1$ score.
 They are good single-valued indicators of performance, supported by a strong bibliography, and useful to compare large numbers of tests.

-To have a deeper comprehension of a model's performance we used other two plotted tools: Receiving Operator Characteristic and Precision/Recall plots.
+To have a deeper comprehension of a model's performance we used two other plotted tools: Receiving Operator Characteristic and Precision/Recall plots.
 The following sub-chapters will describe our four tools in depth.

 ## $F_1$ Score

-Called also F-score or F-measure, is an accuracy metric, calculated from the precision and recall of the test.
+Called also F-score or F-measure, it is an accuracy metric, calculated from the precision and recall of the test.

 $$